 Chairman

-Interim report for the six months ended 31 December 2023
+Interim Report for the year ended 31 December 2024

 Dr. TAN Lucio C., Chairman